slotThe/rq/README.md

   -- `get i x` gets the i'th thing out of x.
 I should be (evaluate to) a -- number or a string, with x evaluating to array or object, respectively. get   : JSON → JSON → JSON

+  -- `set i x` coll sets the i'th thing in coll to x, where i -- should be a number or a string, and coll should evaluate to -- an array or object. set   : JSON → JSON → JSON → JSON
   ```

 ## REPL